 Cash and cash equivalents

-Cash equivalents consist of unrestricted investments in highly liquid short-term investments with original maturities of three months or less when purchased and amounts receivable from payment processors.
+Cash equivalents consist of unrestricted investments in highly liquid short-term investments and money market accounts with original maturities of three months or less when purchased and amounts receivable from payment processors.
 Interest is accrued as earned.